zeth/ainod/docs/index.rst

 Welcome to Ainod's documentation!
 =================================

+Ainod is a daemon (background service) that accepts JSON objects and stores and retrieves them for you.

 Contents:

 .. toctree::
     :maxdepth: 2

+    faq
     methods
     Filter objects <filter>
     ainod.conf (Man Page) <ainodconf>

 Indices and tables